Invest in profitable Swiss real estate

 Deepen your review and stay up to date.

-Unlock full access to detailed property documents and the acquisition function
+Unlock full access to detailed property documents and the purchase function

 Validate your identity via mobile number

-Accept the confidentiality agreement in just a few clicks
+Accept the confidentiality agreement with just a few clicks

-Check investor qualification under the CISA/KAG for our co-invest model directly in the platform
+Check investor qualification under CISA for our co-invest model directly on the platform

-Notifications about new properties by email, optionally also by SMS or WhatsApp
+Notification of new properties by email, and on request also by SMS or WhatsApp

-You decide in which form, to what extent and in which property you want to participate.
+You decide in which form, to what extent, and in which property you participate.

 Choose model: co-ownership (directly in the land register) or co-invest* (shares in a Swiss stock corporation)